davenkin/andy-springboot-sample/ADRs/010_testing_strategy.md

 - As Kafka is disabled, you will need to call EventHandlers' `handle()` methods explicitly to ensure the processing of events.
-- As [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern is used, the domain events will firstly be stored into database and then publish, you may use `IntegrationTest.latestEventFor()` to verify the existence of events:
+- As [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern is used, the Domain Events will firstly be stored into database and then publish, you may use `IntegrationTest.latestEventFor()` to verify the existence of events:

 ```java